AdaCore/training_material/courses/ada_essentials/070_subprograms/02-syntax.rst

 .. container:: animate

-   Parameter names are important in Ada.
-The other selections have the names in the same order with the same mode and type.
+   Parameter identifiers are important in Ada.
+The other selections have the identifiers in the same order with the same mode and type.